Basem0/Master-Embedded-Systems/README.md

 ## Contents
 ### First Term
 #### [Unit 1: Diploma Prerequisites](https://github.com/Basem0/Master-Embedded-Systems) (✔✔✔)
-<p>In This Unit Just Know The Rules Of The Course And Setup All Tools We Will Need<p/>
+<p>In This Unit Just Know The Rules Of The Course And Setup All Tools We Will Need .</p>

 #### [Unit 2: C Programming](https://github.com/Basem0/Master-Embedded-Systems/tree/main/Unit2) (✔✔✔)
 <table>
   <tr>